ovinc/filo/README.md

 **Note**: the time attribute is automatically extracted as the creation time of the file (*st_mtime*), but can be overwritten with external information, or can be defined differently by subclassing the `_measure_times()` method.

-The list of file objects is accessed through the list `Series.files` containing all `filo.File` objects (`Series.files[i]` is the file object with identifier `num=i`).
-The correspondence between identifier, actual files, and file times is summarized in the `Series.info` attribute, which is a pandas DataFrame tied to `Series.files`, and which can be saved into a csv file.
+The list of file objects is accessed through the list `FileSeries.files` containing all `filo.File` objects (`FileSeries.files[i]` is the file object with identifier `num=i`).
+The correspondence between identifier, actual files, and file times is summarized in the `FileSeries.info` attribute, which is a pandas DataFrame tied to `FileSeries.files`, and which can be saved into a csv file.
 Loading options also exist to update file data using data stored in external files.

-### `Series` Methods
+### `FileSeries` Methods
 - `save_info()`: save info of files into csv file,
 - `load_info()`: load info of files from csv file (overwrites `self.files`),
 - `load_time()`: keep current file info but only update time from info in csv file.

-### `Series` Attributes and properties
+### `FileSeries` Attributes and properties

 #### Regular attributes
 - `folders`: list of folders (`pathlib.Path` objects) across which the file series is spread,